Teaching

 The position was designed in collaboration with the University’s Office of Campus Life and sought to promote informal contacts among AU students and faculty in a residence hall setting — and to underscore that academic life at the university extends beyond the classroom.

-In that role, Campbell pursued a number of programming initiatives, including the highly successful event, “I Remember AU When: The Age of Protest,” which took a look back to the lPoster for a lecture on AU in the 60s and 70sate 1960s and early 1970s when the University percolated with activism and dissent.
+In that role, Campbell pursued a number of programming initiatives, including the highly successful event, “I Remember AU When: The Age of Protest,” which took a look back to the late 1960s and early 1970s when the University percolated with activism and dissent.

 In recognition of his faculty-in-residence efforts, Campbell received the University’s faculty award for service to the AU community.